Pressure Sensors by Applied Measurements UK Manufacturer

 Pressure Sensors Explained

-Typically, a pressure sensor is used to measure the pressure of fluids (gases or liquids).
-Pressure is an expression of the force required to stop a fluid from expanding, and is usually stated in terms of force per unit area.
 A pressure sensor generates an electrical signal relating to the pressure imposed.
 Such a signal is normally digital or analogue, although optical, visual and auditory signals are also common.

-Pressure sensing using diaphragm technology measures the difference in pressure of the two sides of the diaphragm.
+Pressure sensing using diaphragm technology measures the difference in pressure between the two sides of the diaphragm.
 Depending on the relevant pressure, the terms ‘Absolute’ is used when the reference is vacuum; ‘Gauge’ (also known as ‘gage’) is used where the reference is atmospheric pressure; and ‘Differential’ is used where the sensor has two ports for the measurement of two different pressures.

 Some pressure sensors operate using a binary method.
 In this design, when pressure is applied to a pressure sensor, the sensor completes or breaks an electrical circuit.
 These types of sensors are also referred to as pressure switches.

-Pressure sensors can be classified in terms of the pressure range they are measuring, operating temperature range, or the type of pressure they are measuring.
+Pressure sensors can be classified in terms of the pressure range they are measuring, the operating temperature range, or the type of pressure they are measuring.
 In terms of pressure types, pressure sensors can be divided into several main categories:

 Absolute Pressure Sensors